 One feature distinguishing a comprehensive Vedic calculator from a basic one is divisional chart generation.
 The main Rasi chart shows overall life themes.
 Vargas zoom in on specific domains:

 • Navamsa (D9): The most important divisional chart.
-Reveals marriage and partner qualities, and shows the deeper soul expression of each planet.
+Reveals marriage and partner qualities, and shows how each planet tends to mature over time.
 Serious Vedic practitioners read the Navamsa alongside every Rasi chart.

 • Dashamsa (D10): Career, public life, and professional reputation